 The key phrase, by the way, comes from Isaiah 21:11– שומר, מה מלילה? שומר, מה מליל?.
 It’s a poetic turn of phrase, something along the line of ‘Oh, watchman, what brings the night?
 How are you?
 How are we?
 Is there danger approaching?’
 Plus ça change, plus c’est la même chose.

-I was fortunate enough to catch a set at the Red Sea Jazz Festival last week by the very fine soprano saxophonist Daniel Zamir.
+I was fortunate enough to catch a set at the Red Sea Jazz Festival a few years back by the very fine soprano saxophonist Daniel Zamir.
 Daniel (b.
 1981) went through a typical secular high school experience in Israel, then moved to New York and was caught up in John Zorn’s Jewish avant garde free jazz scene.
 He also became involved in the Chabad (Hassidic) movement, and subsequently returned to Israel.
 He has evolved into a consummate artist presenting a mix of cutting-edge jazz, klezmer, and no little degree of Israeli-ism.

 I’ve known lots of Chabad ‘hozrim b’tshuva’ (adopting a religious life-style).
 A common trait among virtually all of them is that they maintain their interests and involvement in a wide variety of fields of interest, secular and religious.
 They don’t cloister themselves.
 Their Lubavitcher adherence rarely supplants their life in the world outside.
 But it seems to me that their Chabad ideology always takes a certain primacy, a priority.
 The Rebbe always has the last word.